e-schultz/ng-summit-redux/README.md

   |      |
 [Line]   |
       [Tables]
-         | -- // don't think I want to go as granular as per-seat for simplicty
          |
+         |
       [Order]

 ```

-# UI-ideas
+# UI Overview

-* Tabbed view, with tabs for:
-* Host/Front of the house view
-  - can see who is in line, and what tables are free/clean
+* Lineup + Lineup Summary
+* Dining Room - Smart Component
+  * Table - Dumb component
-  - actions: can seat a party
+    * Can seat a party
-* Server/waiter view
-  - basic view of tables + status
-    - empty + clean
-      - can take customers
-    - occupied + no order placed
-      - can place an order
+    * Start an order
-    - occupied + order placed
-      - can request a bill
-      - [change order - not for this?]
-    - occupied + requested bill
-      - can pay bill ->
-    - empty + dirty
+    * Pay the bill
+    * Clean the table
+  * Menu - Dumb component
+    * Add item to order
+    * Remove item from order
-* Kitchen view
+    * Place Order
-  - goes through the tables structure to get pending orders
-* and/or bar view
-  - goes through the tables structure to get pending orders
+* Tabs for Orders
+  * Pending Orders - orders that are activly being placed
+    * No actions, render only
+  * Completed Orders - orders that have been taken, and are now in the kitchen
+    * Can add items to order
+    * Can remove items from order
+    * Can deliver the order

 # Lineup